madscoaducom/det/README.md

  * You should **check your logs** occasionally to make sure that tests are actually running. node-tap, if run incorrectly can execute zero tests and output an "ok" which will still pass.
 Your `LOG_OK_CMD` may also be doing unexpected things.

- * The initial node_dev Docker image you create has a copy of the registry at the time you first run `sudo setup-dnt`.
-As this gets older it will take longer to download the latest master or new versions of Node.
+ * The initial node_dev Docker image you create has a copy of the registry at the time you first run `sudo setup-det`.
+As this gets older it will take longer to download the latest master or new versions of Elm.
 You may want to `sudo docker rmi node_dev` to fetch a new copy.

  * If your test environment requires specific fixtures that take a considerable amount of time to set up for each test (for example an installation of a database or other complex software) then you could consider customising the node_dev Docker image to have the environment partially set up so you don't need to repeat the process for each test run.
-Note though that this is not portable for other people needing to run your tests with **DNT** without specific additional instructions.
+Note though that this is not portable for other people needing to run your tests with **DET** without specific additional instructions.

 Contributing